Japan unveils steps to back financing at bigger firms hit by pandemic

-TOKYO, March 23 (Reuters) - Japan's government on Tuesday unveiled measures to help midsize and large companies boost capital funds, officials said, a step aimed at backing mainly restaurants and lodging businesses hit hard by coronavirus restrictions.
+TOKYO, March 23 (Reuters) - Japan's government on Tuesday decided to adopt measures to help midsize and large companies boost capital funds, Finance Minister Taro Aso said, in a move aimed at backing restaurants and lodging businesses hit hard by coronavirus restrictions.

-The government's response to corporate financing in the pandemic has so far mainly targeted small firms through such schemes as provision of no-interest and no-collateral loans.
+The government's response to corporate financing in the pandemic has so far mainly taken aim at small firms with actions such as providing no-interest and no-collateral loans.

-However, a prolonged pandemic has raised the need not only to respond to short-term financing needs but also to provide capital funds for medium and large firms to reinforce their financial bases, the officials said.
+However, the prolonged pandemic has raised the need not only to respond to short-term financing demand but also to provide capital for medium and large firms to reinforce their financial bases, government officials said.

+The government also decided on Tuesday to spend about 2.2 trillion yen ($20.21 billion) in coronavirus emergency reserves set aside in this fiscal year's budget to help low-income families with children and support businesses that are shortening their hours in accordance with pandemic-related restrictions.

+"By steadily carrying out these measures, we'll make sure to support restaurant and lodging businesses that hire many non-regular workers" such as part-timers and contract workers, Aso told reporters after a cabinet meeting.

-The new scheme will allow government-backed lenders such as the Development Bank of Japan and the Shoko Chukin Bank to provide loans to companies in the restaurant, lodging and other industries.
+The new loan programme will allow government-backed lenders such as the Development Bank of Japan and the Shoko Chukin Bank to provide subordinated loans and preferred shares to companies in the restaurant, lodging and other industries.

-The move signals a departure from the current practice that does not allow government-affiliated lenders to provide such loans without coordinated lending with private lenders.
+The move signals a departure from the current practice, which does not allow government-affiliated lenders to provide such financing without coordinating with private lenders.

-Under the new scheme, government-backed lenders are allowed to provide subordinated loans to medium and large companies with low interest rates around 1% for an initial three years, compared to 5% or more currently available in many cases.
+Under the new programme, government-backed lenders are allowed to provide subordinated loans to medium and large companies with interest rates around 1% for an initial three years, compared to 5% or more currently available in many cases.

 Flexible lending by the state-backed lenders should help companies boost their financial footing, allowing them to borrow money from banks more easily and avoid bankruptcies.